machadoomirella/Python/Image Classification using SageMaker Studio Lab and Pytorch/readme.txt

 We will build an image classification ML model using SageMaker Studio Lab running PyTorch.
 We will use the natural images data set from Kaggle with 6.8K images across eight different classes.
+This tutorial is from: https://towardsdatascience.com/amazon-sagemaker-studio-lab-for-beginners-b5421b1550d3